 And so begins the 30 minute docu-snapshot The Beaver Kid (1979), as we meet the late Richard LaVon Griffiths, aka “Groovin’ Gary”, an aspiring impressionist from Beaver, Utah.
-Caught on Trent Harris’ then-in-vogue color camcorder in a Salt Lake City television station parking lot, the cameraman proceeds to film a few of Gary’s impressions and showbiz aspirations, followed by a tour of his peculiar ’64 Chevy Impalla.
+Caught on Trent Harris’ camcorder in a Salt Lake City television station parking lot, the cameraman proceeds to film a few of Gary’s impressions and showbiz aspirations, followed by a tour of his peculiar ’64 Chevy Impala.
 The two men say their goodbyes.
 Two months later, Harris receives a letter.
 Obviously inspired by their random meeting, Gary has invited Trent to document a talent show in Beaver.
-A talent show in which Gary will see his ambitions (and O.N.J. infatuation) actualize by performing, with a live band, as “Olivia Newton-Don”.
+A talent show in which Gary will share his infatuation with Olivia Newton-John by performing with a live band as “Olivia Newton-Don.”
 Trent accepts.
 The results will destroy you on every level.

-It’s 1984.
-Now working with a larger budget, scope, and team, Harris gives his final word on the mythics of Gary with The Orkly Kid.
-Upping the pathos and downing the stale humor, the 30 minute film perfectly casts an uncomfortable, sweaty Crispin Glover as Gary, while taking further liberties with actual events.
+Now it’s 1984.
+Now working with a larger budget, scope, and team, Harris gives his final word on the antics of Gary with The Orkly Kid.
+Upping the pathos and downing the stale humor, the 30-minute film perfectly casts an uncomfortable, sweaty Crispin Glover as Gary, while taking further liberties with actual events.
 In short, Orkly is a sincere fictionalization, rather than a weekend goof-off like Beaver Kid #2.
 Both films remain fascinating in their respective contexts.
 However, neither one holds a candle to the real thing — and that’s what makes The Beaver Trilogy so utterly impactful.

 Let’s face it.
 It’s easy to laugh at Groovin’ Gary.
 I did.
 Director Trent Harris did.
 Hell, even Sean Penn did.
 And why not?
 On paper, the idea of this entire endeavor is inherently absurd.
 But a few days later, I began to realize that laughing was simply a defense.
 Gary, the REAL Gary, is 100% earnest.
 He has no qualms about revealing his curious passions or following exactly what his heart tells him to do.
 At times, that can be intimidating.
 So we laugh it off.
 There’s nothing wrong with that — we’re all human.
 But the impact is obvious.
 Regardless of its complex and conflicting intent, The Beaver Trilogy allows us to think, feel, and simply be human.
 Unabashedly.